 It’s been a doozy of a week, attempting to unravel from what I was late to realize was not a healthy relationship.

-As my fiancé (who is still very much in the picture) likes to point out, “There are three sides to every story: my side, your side, and the truth.
+As my fiancé (who is still very much in the picture) points out, “There are three sides to every story: my side, your side, and the truth.
 And no one is lying.
 Memories shared serve each one differently.”

 The quote—attributed to movie producer Robert Evans—highlights how individual defense mechanisms may color your perception of a situation.
 Defense mechanisms are mental processes you may unconsciously employ to displace anger, alleviate discomfort, or protect yourself from uncomfortable emotions or situations.
 Defense mechanisms may temporarily ease stress and protect you from feelings of anxiety, threats to self-esteem, and things that you don’t want to think about, deal with, or take accountability for.